clbustos/dominanceAnalysis/README.md

 #>
 ```

-To evaluate the robustness of our results, we could use bootstrap analysis (Azen and Budescu, 2006).
+To evaluate the robustness of our results, we can use bootstrap analysis (Azen and Budescu, 2006).

 We applied a bootstrap analysis using `bootDominanceAnalysis()` method with *R*<sup>2</sup> as a fit index and 100 permutations.
 For precise results, you need to run at least 1000 replications.